-According to Pepco spokesperson Shelley Kudelka, crews are on scene assessing damage.
-Kudelka said a substation near Pooks Hill Road in Bethesda was knocked off line during the storm and about half of the outages are in the surrounding Bethesda area.
+According to Pepco spokesperson Shelley Kudelka, crews were dispatched immediately.
+Kudelka initially reported that a substation near Pooks Hill Road in Bethesda was knocked off line during the storm and she said about half of the outages were in the surrounding Bethesda area.

-Shortly before the storm, the National Weather Service issued a severe thunderstorm warning for Montgomery County.
+Shortly before the storm hit, the National Weather Service issued a severe thunderstorm warning for Montgomery County.

-There are reports of flooded roadways, trees down and traffic signals out.
+There were reports of flooded roadways, trees down and traffic signals out.
 Police are warning motorists to treat dark signals as a four way stop, unless controlled by an officer.